MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. In Defender for Cloud Apps, under **Investigate**, Select **Activity log**.
 1. Use the advanced filter, select **Applied action** and set its value equal to **Protected**.
 1. Verify that there are blocked file activities.
-    1. If there is an activity, expand the activity drawer by clicking on the activity
+    1. If there's an activity, expand the activity drawer by clicking on the activity
     1. On the activity drawer's **General** tab, click the matched policies link, to verify the policy you enforced is present.
     1. If you don't see your policy, see [Creating access and session policies](#creating-access-and-session-policies).
     1. If you see **Access blocked/allowed due to Default Behavior**, this indicates that the system was down and the default behavior was applied.
         1. To change the default behavior, in Defender for Cloud Apps, in the menu bar, click the settings cog, and then select **Settings**.
 Then under **Conditional Access App Control**, select **Default Behavior**, and set the default behavior to **Allow** or **Block** access.
         1. Go to `https://status.cloudappsecurity.com/` and monitor notifications about system downtime.
-    1. If you are protecting the file with an AIP label or custom permissions, in the **Activity description**, make sure the file extension is one of the following supported file types:
+    1. If you're protecting the file with an AIP label or custom permissions, in the **Activity description**, make sure the file extension is one of the following supported file types:
         - Word: docm, docx, dotm, dotx
         - Excel: xlam, xlsm, xlsx, xltx
         - PowerPoint: potm, potx, ppsx, ppsm, pptm, pptx
         - PDF* if Unified Labeling is enabled
-    - If the file type is not supported, in the session policy, you can select **Block download of any file that in unsupported by native protection or where native protection is unsuccessful**.
+    - If the file type isn't supported, in the session policy, you can select **Block download of any file that in unsupported by native protection or where native protection is unsuccessful**.
 1. If you still not able to see blocked activity, open a [support ticket](support-and-ts.md).

 ### Navigating to a particular URL of a suffixed app and landing on a generic page

 In some scenarios, navigating to a link may result in the user landing on the app's home page rather than the full path of the link.

-Here is [a list of apps](/defender-cloud-apps/proxy-intro-aad#known-limitations) known to suffer from context loss.
+Here's [a list of apps](/defender-cloud-apps/proxy-intro-aad#known-limitations) known to suffer from context loss.

 **Recommended steps**